AWARD WINNING DIRECTOR KILLED BY VAX POISON INJECTION INDUCED CANCER

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 Rest in peace, Morgan Spurlock.
-His documentary, "Super Size Me," was great.
+His documentary "Super Size Me" was great.
 Very entertaining.
-Crazy for only eating McDonalds for every meal, for 30-days.
+He's crazy for only eating McDonalds for every meal, for 30-days.
 Whenever a McDonalds employee asked if he wanted to "super size it," he said yes.
 He did that, combined with consciously decreasing his daily exercise.
 Totally nuts.
 He went from healthy to at risk of a heart attack in just 1-month.

 ###